Use Evernote to create and manage book wishlists

-There are several online tools dedicated to collect wishlist items, but I’d like to recommend Evernote for that purpose.
+There are several online tools dedicated to collect wishlist items.
+You don’t have to use them – Evernote is great for that purpose.

 Evernote is a highly advanced tool to collect and manage information found on the web.
 It brilliantly serves a lot of daily online tasks, and is very helpful not only for power users.
 The features it offers make it also a very useful tool to collect and manage wishlist items.